christianoestreich/blog/source/_posts/2010-09-15-play-framework-code.markdown

 - Scala
 ---

-I have been doing some at-work analysis on Lift and Scala.
+I have been doing some analysis on Lift and Scala.
 I really like it so far despite the drawbacks of poor code examples available online.
 I also have some personal projects that I am working on at home and wanted to expand my knowledge of other frameworks so I decided to check out the [Play!
 Framework][1].